fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/jeff_test.md

 published: true
 autoresponder_active: true
 autoresponder_hours: 0
-autoresponder_subject: 'Help us reach the next level in our fight against TPP!'
+autoresponder_subject: "Help us reach the next level in our fight against TPP!"
-autoresponder_text: 'Thanks again for taking action on our petition to get Internet Association to withdraw from TPP.|We need your help to take this fight to the next level and send a clear message to the Internet Association.
-Let''s force them to drop their support for the TPP.
-Please share this petition now!'
+autoresponder_text: "Thanks again for taking action on our petition to get Internet Association to withdraw from TPP.|We need your help to take this fight to the next level and send a clear message to the Internet Association.
+Let's force them to drop their support for the TPP.
+Please share this petition now!"
+smaller_headline: false
+include_comments: false
+action_text: Take action
+autoreponder_active: true
 ---

 ![Democracy and the TPP](/images/petitions/2016/ia-tpp/protest.jpg)